Chapter 5 : A Message and a Mess

 How’s school going?
 You haven’t written for a while.
 Hope everything is great at school.
 I’m busy with my Ministry job, of course, but I’m enjoying it a lot.
 Dad’s been telling me I spend too much time at work.
 The Dark Lord is gaining power so I should be focusing on more important matters than the Department of Magical Law Enforcement, because things are changing...
 I’ve found my place now, and I think Mum and Dad are finally beginning to choose a side in all this mess.
 Do you like my new owl?
 She’s new, her name is Bellona.
 She gets lost sometimes, hope she got there all right!

 It was true; with all my assignments, I had completely forgotten to write to my brother.
 I smiled, glad he was still maintaining correspondence.
 Then all of a sudden panic struck me like lightning, and my smile faded.
+He was actually choosing a side in the war?
 Which side did he mean?
-There had been subtle tension in the family on this topic for years, and I now wondered if it were because they were supporting the other side.
-Given Nathan’s mention of the ‘Dark Lord’, and Dad’s dislike of Muggles, I worried what exactly Nathan was getting involved in.
+Given Nathan’s mention of the ‘Dark Lord’, and Dad’s distrust of Muggles, I worried what exactly Nathan was getting involved in.
 I hadn’t the faintest idea how to respond to the letter, so I dressed quickly, grabbed the parchment in one hand and headed for the door.

 “Wait,” said Mandy.
 “Where are you going?”
 She glanced anxiously at me.
 “Do you want to talk?”